John-Rivero/Data-Analyst-Portfolio/1. Countries' Yearly GDP Analysis/README.md

-# Top 5 Countries with the Best Investment Potential: An Analysis of GDP and Inflation Rates
+# Top 5 Countries with the Best Investment Potential: An Analysis of GDP and Inflation Rates in SQL and Visualization in Tableau

 Author: John Rivero